easygn/oldtoys/README.md

   within the Supply Ship (3 Supply Points = 1 MS Slot)

-- The SP Ship is some empty when first produced.
+- The SP Ship is some empty when first produced

-  (different on each difficulty level)
+  (Different on each difficulty level)

 - Solved the problem of one-sided TecView